 - Once again, hold down the side button on the Apple Watch and swipe Power Off to the right.
 This time, hold down the side button and the digital crown together for at least ten seconds until you see the Apple logo.

 - The last thing to try is to open the Apple Watch app on your iPhone and go to General > Reset > Erase All Content and Settings.

 - If none of this works, then it’s time to contact Apple.

 There have been a few reports of Apple Watch apps crashing and freezing up, especially the Nike app.
 If you find that your Apple Watch crashes frequently or locks up and won’t respond at all, there are some things you can try.

 - The first thing you should try is checking to make sure the problem app(s) are up to date.
 If they aren’t, update them and try the apps again.

 - If you’re able to, then hold down the side button on the Apple Watch and swipe Power Off to the right.
 Hold down the side button again to turn it back on.
 This might only be a temporary fix.

-- Try removing and re-installing the app(s) having and causing issues.
-Open up the Apple Watch app on your iPhone, tap on the problematic app and toggle Show App on Apple Watch to off.
+- Try removing and reinstalling the app(s) that are causing issues.
+Open up the Apple Watch app on your iPhone, tap on the problematic app, and toggle Show App on Apple Watch to off.

 - Sometimes a factory reset will get rid of glitches like this.
 Go to Settings > General > Reset > Erase All Content and Settings to try it, but you will have to set your Apple Watch up again.